*COVID-19 & Your Biz*

 4. If you are expecting a payment of $25 million or more, you will have to get your payment through the large value transfer system (LVTS).
 To do this, you have to be enrolled in direct deposit on your payroll account and be registered for the LVTS.
 If you are not already set up for LVTS, begin the registration process.

-May 22nd Latest resources from CRA :
+The latest resources from CRA :

-What is the Canada Emergency Response Benefit
+Canada Emergency Response Benefit (CERB) Ended

 Business Development Bank of Canada (BDC) has resources available including:

 - Small Business Loan: Up to $100,000 can be obtained online in as little 48 hours from time of approval.

 - Working capital loan: Get extra funds to bridge cash flow gaps and support everyday operation